DaveY61/SurePortfolio/README.md

 - [Development Steps](#development-steps)

 ## Project Goals
-This ***primary goal*** of this project is to develop a WEB based **Dividend Stock Portfolio** which allows building a portfolio of dividend stocks, performs analysis of the positions, displays a roll-up of the portfolio data, and includes a table with position details.
+This ***primary goal*** of this project is to develop a web-based **Dividend Stock Portfolio** which allows building a portfolio of dividend stocks, performs analysis of the positions, displays a roll-up of the portfolio data, and includes a table with position details.

 The ***secondary goal*** is to learn the development steps and technology needed to deploy a functional Python WEB Application.